skiedude/evestructures/README.md

 CLIENT_ID=  //retrieved from your developer account SECRET_KEY= // retrieved from your developer account
 ```
+In some cases you will need to generate your own APP_KEY, you can do so by running `php artisan key:generate` and pasting that value in the .env file for `APP_KEY`

 ### Web Service
 I won't go in depth on how to configure apache for each OS type.
 But you need to point the home directory to the public folder of your installation. *Make Sure you update the paths to files in these to your install*